CanIHas/GreX/README.md

 > but best way to see what's what is reading tests - I'm usually providing test suite that is meant to cover
 > usual scenarios, so it can also be base for snippets.

-# LaTeX
+# GreX - Groovy experimentation suite

-Sometimes you need to implement some method, and you would like to research it a little.
+Sometimes you need to implement some method (classifier, clustering algorithm, some heurstic, etc), and you would like to research it a little.

 You'll need some framework for running experiments in which you'd like to try out different parameter values.
 Result persistence may be really important, if your experiments take some time.